How To Start Keeping A Prayer Journal

 If you like to follow a daily guide, then you could use one of these 5 ways to keep a prayer journal using a guide or printable.
 There are all sorts of ways to use a prayer journal, but for the purpose of answering the above reader’s question, we’re going to assume that you want to write out your personal prayers to God in a blank journal.

-For that purpose, I encourage you to think of your prayer as a love letter to God.
+For that purpose, I encourage you to think of your prayer as a love letter to God; consider it worship.
 Each prayer would begin with a salutation (Dear God) at the top of the page and closing at the bottom (Love, Rachel.)

 3. Use your chosen method for a week and determine if it is the best one for your purposes.